JulienMaille/svgcleaner/README.md

 ## Fixer

-fixes bad svgs before they are cleaned
+Fixes bad svgs before they are cleaned

+## Compare

+Compares 2 svgs for pixel equality inside the given parameters

 ### Purpose